o3de/sig-ui-ux/rev-the-engine/readme.md

 - As a tech artist, I am able to iterate quickly on my art assets between the DCC tools and O3DE.
 - Authoring in O3DE to make templates and share with other artists to use in their contents.

-### Workflow 8: Editor extension (Failed → Passable)

-- As an engineer, I am able to create a Gem to extend engine functionality.

 ### Workflow 7: Team collaboration (Failed → Passable)

 - As a user, I am able to easily onboard my team and start collaborating with them to build a project.